usds/website-redesign/README.md

 Use this to patch any display bugs through updates to USWDS.

-1. Update the USWDS version in `package.json`
-2. Install the package `npm install`
+1. Install the package `npm install --save-dev *new-USWDS-version-number*`
 2. Compile usds.css `gulp uswds-build-sass`
 3. Run Jekylll `bundle exec jekyll serve`